 Students, tend to feel lonely at university as a result of:

 - Moving away from home – Students who move out to live on campus, or in student accommodation can experience loneliness as a result of moving away from their family and friends who live nearby.

 - Finding it difficult to make new friends at university.
-Making new friends is not easy for everyone.
+Making new friends at university is not easy for everyone.
 Some students begin to feel lonely at university, due to not making new friends that they can study and socialise with.

 - Being a mature or international student.
 Some students who come from abroad or mature students may feel out of step with their peers and therefore, find it more difficult to make new friends, resulting in them feeling lonely at university.

 When experiencing feelings of loneliness, it can be easy to retreat into yourself.
 Sometimes you can blame the loneliness on some personal fault and beat yourself up about it.
 This will not help you cure your loneliness.
 It is important to go easy on yourself and care for yourself.